Shahid718/Programming-Phase-field-in-Fortran/dendrite/README.md

 # **Numerical method**

-Since the model is partial differential equation (PDE), various numerical methods are available for solving the equations.
-We use finite difference methods here because of its simplicity.
+Because the model is a partial differential equation (PDE), numerous numerical approaches for solving the equations are available.
+For the sake of simplicity, we use finite difference method here.

-Finite difference algorithms are simple and direct way to solve the phase field equations.
-They convert derivative to difference equation at each grid point to perform computation.
+Finite difference algorithms are a straightforward method for solving phase field equations.
+They convert the derivative to the difference equation at each grid point.

-There are various FD methods like backward difference, forward difference, centered difference and centered second difference methods.
-For our Laplace operator evaluation, we use five point stencils and is given by
+FD techniques include backward difference, forward difference, centered difference, and centered second difference.
+We utilize five point stencils for our Laplace operator evaluation, which is given by

 $$\nabla^2 \varphi = \frac{\varphi_{i+1,j} + \varphi_{i-1,j} + \varphi_{i,j+1} + \varphi_{i,j-1} -4\varphi_{i,j}} {dxdy}$$